-UFC Fight Pass is a global OTT platform owned and run by UFC’s parent, Zuffa, and is the most popular online platform for MMA live shows.
-Except for Brazil, it is accessible to users in every part of the world via both monthly/annual subscriptions and the PPV scheme.
-You can watch individual matches or old events contained in its library.
+UFC Fight Pass is the most popular online platform for MMA live shows.
+Aside from Brazil (until January 2023), it is accessible worldwide via monthly/annual subscriptions and PPV events.
+You can watch individual matches and any old events contained in its library.

-UFC Fight Pass is both easy and affordable but it has two drawbacks:
+UFC Fight Pass is both easy to use and affordable, but it has two drawbacks:

-- Users in the US cannot watch live streaming as ESPN+ owns exclusive rights
+- Users in the US cannot watch live events, as ESPN+ owns exclusive streaming rights

-However, these two drawbacks can easily be mitigated using a good-quality VPN.
-Just use a server location where Fight Pass is accessible and you are good to go.
+However, these two drawbacks can easily be mitigated with a reliable UFC Fight Pass VPN.
+Just use a server location where Fight Pass is accessible and you’re good to go.

 Note – Exclusive PPV events are usually not part of the monthly or annual subscription.
 You will need to shell out more to gain access to those.

-As mentioned above, ESPN+ owns exclusive rights to UFC MMA content in the US.
-It is the OTT platform run by global sports broadcasting firm ESPN and is available as a monthly subscription.
-PPV events are sold separately, so this can get expensive if you are an MMA fan.
+As mentioned above, ESPN+ owns exclusive rights to UFC MMA content in the US (live and PPV).
+It’s available as a monthly subscription, while PPV events are sold separately.

-Note #1 – ESPN+ requires a US billing method and a local postal address to subscribe.
-Time to ask your friends in the States?
+Note that ESPN+ requires a US billing method and a local postal address to subscribe.

 While these four are the most popular UFC streaming sites globally, there are some lesser-known options such as: